-The awesome Cal Major, founder of of Paddle Against Plastic, shares ten ways you can cut down on plastic use in every day life.
+The awesome Cal Major, founder of of Paddle Against Plastic, shares ten ways you can cut down on single use plastic in every day life.
 Change up your lifestyle with these tweaks to do a little bit more to save the planet, and read my full interview with Cal.

 10 easy switches to limit your single use plastic usage

 1. Buy and use a reusable water bottle – make the most of our glorious tap water!